© Unofficial Royalty 2024

 October 12, 1938 – Death of Grand Duke Kirill Vladimirovich of Russia in Neuilly, France; first buried in the Ducal Mausoleum at the Glockenburg Cemetery in Coburg, Germany, in 1995 his remains were moved to the Grand Ducal Mausoleum at the Peter and Paul Fortress in St. Petersburg, Russia

 Following the abdication of Nicholas II in 1917, Kirill and his family left Russia.
 They settled first in Finland, before moving on to Munich, Germany, and then Zurich, Switzerland.
 They settled permanently in Saint-Briac, France, in the mid-1920s.
 In addition, they had inherited property in Coburg from Victoria Melita’s mother.
 Bolstered by a group of supporters, and the laws of the former Imperial Family (under which Kirill was the rightful heir to the throne), on August 31, 1924, Kirill declared himself Emperor of All the Russias.
-This claim was later taken by his son Vladimir Kirillovich, and then Vladimir’s daughter Maria Vladimirovna, who has declared herself Head of the Imperial House since 1992.
+His son Vladimir Kirillovich and then Vladimir’s daughter Maria Vladimirovna both took on the claim.

 Unofficial Royalty: Grand Duke Kirill Vladimirovich of Russia